Bermuda petrel: History

 The Spanish sailors of the 1500s used Bermuda and its surrounding islands as a waypoint to the Americas.
 At that time, cahows were abundant and formed dense, noisy colonies.
 These sailors, as Diego Ramirez wrote in 1603, would take up to 4,000 birds a night for food.
 In addition to eating birds, conquistadors brought hogs to the island to sustain themselves over their voyage.
 These hogs decimated the ground-nesting cahow, rooting up their burrows, eating eggs, chicks and adults and disrupting their breeding cycle.

-Following the Spanish visits Bermuda, the English ship Sea Venture was wrecked on the island in 1609.
-Those men that were shipwrecked culled the fattest individual petrels and harvested their eggs in abundance, especially in January when other food sources were diminished.
-Although most of the survivors would continue on to Jamestown in two newly-built vessels, this shipwreck began the permanent settlement of Bermuda by the English as three men remained and were joined by others in 1612 when Bermuda was officially added to the territory of Virginia.
+Following the Spanish visits to Bermuda, the English ship Sea Venture was wrecked on the island in 1609, and the survivors culled the fattest individual petrels and harvested their eggs in abundance, especially in January when other food were scarce.
+Although most of the survivors continued on to Jamestown in two newly built vessels, this shipwreck began the permanent settlement of Bermuda by the English as three men remained and were joined by others in 1612 when Bermuda was officially added to the territory of Virginia.

 Bermuda's colonization by the English introduced species like rats, cats and dogs, and mass killings of the birds for food by these early colonists devastated their numbers.
 The remaining cahow population also decreased due to widespread burning of vegetation and deforestation by the settlers during the first 20 years of settlement.
 Despite being protected by one of the world's earliest conservation decrees, the governor's proclamation "against the spoyle and havocke of the Cohowes", the birds were thought to have become extinct by the 1620s.

-Subsequent sightings of the cahow were believed to be confusion with the similar Audubon's shearwater.
+Subsequent sightings of the cahow were believed to be confusion with the similar Sargasso shearwater.
 In 1935, William Beebe of the New York Zoological Society had hopes of rediscovering the bird.
 By June he was presented with an unidentified seabird that had struck the St. David's lighthouse in Bermuda.
 The bird was then sent to American ornithologist Robert Cushman Murphy of The American Museum of Natural history in New York.
 He identified the bird as a Bermuda petrel.
 Six years later, Bermudian naturalist Louis L. Mowbray received a live Bermuda petrel that had collided with a radio antenna tower.
 The bird was released after rehabilitation two days later.

-After a bird that died flying into a lighthouse was identified as a cahow, in January 1951, 18 surviving nesting pairs were found on rocky islets in Castle Harbour by Murphy and Mowbray and with them was a 15-year-old Bermudian boy, David B. Wingate, who would become the primary conservationist in the fight to save the bird.
+After a bird that died flying into a lighthouse was identified as a cahow, on 28 January 1951, 18 surviving nesting pairs were found on rocky islets in Castle Harbour by Murphy and Mowbray and with them was a 15-year-old Bermudian boy, David B. Wingate, who would become the primary conservationist in the fight to save the bird.